13 Tactics to Prevent a Heated Price Negotiation

 - Tactics: Use appropriate tactics and countermeasures to advance your positions.
 Learn to recognize “tricks” or manipulative tactics that may be used against you, and understand collaborative tactics you can use to help advance the deal.

 - Don’t take it personally: Remember that everyone has a job to do.
 Getting defensive or adversarial will only serve to increase the distance between the two parties.
-You are negotiating with a person and a company, and often the personal connection and relationship is what gets the deal done.
+You are negotiating with a person and a company, and often the personal connection and relationship are what gets the deal done.

 About Ray Makela